Clinical Microbiology Short Essay Question And Answers

 Answer:

-It is an immediate hypersensitivity skin test introduced by Casoni in 1911.
+Cassoni’s Test is an immediate hypersensitivity skin test introduced by Casoni in 1911.

-Cassoni’s test Method:
+Cassoni’s Test Method:

 • Sterile hydatid fluid is used as an antigen.